Moving to Arima, Trinidad & Tobago

 When we asked people what advice they would give someone preparing to move to Arima, they said:

 "Arima, Trinidad and Tobago is a vibrant town known for its rich history and cultural diversity.
 Before moving, expats should be aware that the official language is English, but many locals also speak Creole.
 The cost of living is relatively low compared to other Caribbean countries, but it can vary depending on the area and lifestyle.
 The local currency is the Trinidad and Tobago dollar, and it's advisable to have a local bank account for ease of transactions.
 The town has a tropical climate with a wet and dry season, so lightweight clothing is recommended.
 However, it's also important to have rain gear for the wet season.
 Public transportation is available but can be unreliable, so having a private vehicle can be beneficial.
 The healthcare system in Arima is decent, with several hospitals and clinics available, but private health insurance is recommended for more comprehensive coverage.
 Arima is known for its festivals, particularly the annual Carnival and the Santa Rosa Festival, which celebrate the town's indigenous heritage.
 Expats should be aware that crime can be an issue, particularly petty theft and burglary, so it's important to take safety precautions.
 The cuisine in Arima is a blend of African, Indian, European and Chinese influences, with street food being a popular choice among locals.
 Expats should also be aware of the local customs and etiquette, such as the importance of punctuality and respect for elders.
-Lastly, it's important to note that while Arima is generally welcoming to foreigners, it's beneficial to make an effort to integrate into the local community and respect the local culture and traditions," said one expat in Arima.
+Lastly, it's important to note that while Arima is generally welcoming to foreigners, it's beneficial to make an effort to integrate into the local community and respect the local culture and traditions," said one expat who made the move to Arima.

 How do I find a place to live in Arima?